View Confluent Cloud Connector Events¶

 - Viewing connector events is restricted to the OrganizationAdmin RBAC role.
 Viewing events is not available for other roles.

 - Connectors that fail during provisioning are not reported to the events topic.

 You can view the Confluent Cloud connector events in the Confluent Cloud Console.
-You can also consume events from a topic using the Confluent Cloud CLI, Java, or C/C++ for output to a display or other application.
-This feature is only available for Standard and Dedicated Confluent Cloud clusters.
+You can also consume events from a topic using the Confluent CLI, Java, or C/C++ for output to a display or other application.
+This feature is only available for Standard, Enterprise, and Dedicated Kafka clusters in Confluent Cloud.